garrett0524/cse312-Jesse.s-Tech-Support/README.md

 This website is designed to host virtual coinflip wagers between users, managed with virtual currency.
 We plan to incorporate statistics for each user, a leaderboard, rewards and more.

+## How To Run App:
+- Navigate to the /virtualEnv/coinflip directory and run "docker-compose up"
+## How To Access Database:
+- Once you are at localhost:8080
+- Navigate to localhost:8080/admin
+- Credentials:
+  user: admin
+  password: password
+- Navigate any of the tables
 ## Team Members:
 - Christopher Pena
 - Nethan Weerasinghe